A (2+1)-dimensional Gaussian field as fluctuations of quantum random walks on quantum groups: Asymptotic Gaussian Fluctuations

-with respect to the state $\omega(\cdot)$. \end{theorem} \begin{proof} Because $P_t C^{(n)}$ is a linear combination of $C^{(k)}$ for $1\leq k\leq n$, repeated applications of Theorem \ref{QRW}(4) shows that the multi--time fluctuations can be written as a linear combination of fixed--time fluctuations of central elements.
+Applying Theorem \ref{QRW}(5b) and using that each $P_t C^{(n)}$ is a linear combination of $C^{(k)}$ for $1\leq k\leq n$, this shows that the multi--time fluctuations can be written as a linear combination of fixed--time fluctuations of central elements.
 Each central element has a series of the form \eqref{Series}, so it follows from \eqref{Previously} that the convergence will be to some Gaussian vector.
 It remains to show that the covariance is that of $\mathcal{G}$.

 The theorem for fixed--time follows from Proposition \ref{Same} and the discussion at the beginning of this section.
-By Theorem \ref{QRW}(4), it suffices to calculate the limit of
+By {Theorem \ref{QRW}(4b)}, it suffices to calculate the limit of

 By Proposition \ref{Coeff}, this equals